 Is the cat litter too dirty?

-Next, we blocked off all the places Garrus peed in by putting cardboard box, his cat carrier or something similar.
+Next, we blocked off all the places Garrus peed in by putting down cardboard box, his cat carrier or something similar.

 This worked to some degree, but he then started peeing at the front door, which is hard to block off.
 He also started peeing in the cat carrier, which was easy to clean but still annoying.